Life in the Trees

 David Attenborough meets the tree dwellers - those mammals that have adapted to a life at height.
 Some, like meerkats, might hardly seem to qualify but they do regularly climb small trees to scout for danger.
-Others, like gibbons, live one hundred feet or more above the forest floor and never descend to the ground.
+Others, like gibbons, live 100 feet or more above the forest floor and never descend to the ground.

 One third of the world's surface is still covered by forest of one kind or another and mammals from a diverse range of groups have exploited them all.

 Life in the Trees is full of strange and unfamiliar animals, such as the Indian slender loris and the fossa, Madagascar's largest arboreal predator, both filmed for the first time in the wild.
-In this programme David gets close to many of them, and for some this meant climbing high into the canopy himself.
+In this programme, David gets close to many of them, and for some this meant climbing high into the canopy himself.